zenml-io/zenml-projects/image-segmentation/README.md

 ## 📙 Resources & References

-Please read the blog that introduces this project in detail: [Segmenting stomach and Intestines in MRI Scan](#).
+Please read the blog introducing this project in detail: [Segmenting stomach and Intestines in MRI Scan](#).

 # :thumbsup: The Solution